Extension of the ratio method to proton-rich nuclei: Conclusion

 Similarly to what has been observed at low energies for one-neutron halo nuclei \cite{capel2011,capel2013,colomer2016}, the ratio is independent of the choice of optical potential used to simulate the interaction between the core of the nucleus and the target.
 This in itself is very valuable since this interaction is usually poorly known and induces biases in the analysis of reaction data.
 However, as seen in \Ref{colomer2016}, we find that the agreement with the REB is improved when the role of the Coulomb interaction is reduced.
 This suggests that a direct comparison of an experimentally measured ratio with the REB form factor would be best performed on light targets.
 However, breakup cross sections on such targets are small compared to heavier ones, on which the Coulomb breakup becomes significant.
 The use of a broad energy bin in the $c$-$p$ continuum instead of a single energy enhances the ratio by several orders of magnitudes without much accuracy loss.

+Most of the disagreement observed between the REB prediction and the DEA calculations arises from the $p$-$T$ potential, and in particular to its Coulomb part.
+In a near future, we plan to develop a correction to the REB to include this interaction at the perturbation level~\cite{Johnson-private}.
+We hope that with this correction, the REB form factor will account for most of the remnant oscillations we have observed in the present study.
+This should then significantly improve the ratio method on the proton-rich side of the nuclear chart.

-This analysis shows that the applicability of the ratio method, which was originally designed for neutron-halo nuclei, can be extended to the proton-rich side of the nuclear chart, especially for loosely bound systems in which the valence proton sits in a low-$l$ orbital, viz. for proton halo nuclei.
-This interesting result opens new avenues within the study of nuclear structure away from stability by enabling us to reach details of the single-particle structure of proton-rich nuclei inaccessible to conventional reaction methods.
+This analysis shows that the applicability of the ratio method, which was originally designed for neutron-halo nuclei, can be extended to the proton-rich side of the nuclear chart under strict conditions, viz. the system must be loosely-bound and the valence proton must sit in a low-$l$ orbital.
+This interesting results shows the limitations of the ratio method in its original form.
+However, being less sensitive than usual reaction observables to the reaction mechanism and the particulars of the optical potentials and being very sensitive to the binding energy of such systems, the ratio offers an alternative to conventional reaction methods to study the structure of proton-rich nuclei.

+\ack This work is supported by the National Natural Science Foundation of China (Grants No. 11775013 and U1432247) and the national key research and development program (2016YFA0400502), and the Research Credit No. 19526092 of the Belgian Funds for Scientific Research F.R.S.-FNRS.
+F.~C. acknowledges the support of the Deutsche Forschungsgemeinschaft (DFG) in the framework of the PRISMA cluster of excellence ``Precision Physics, Fundamental Interactions and structure of Matter''.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 654002.
+This text presents research results of the Belgian Research Initiative on eXotic nuclei (BriX), Program No.~P7/12 on interuniversity attraction poles of the Belgian Federal Science Policy Office.